ilyasergey/YSC2229/source/week-10_exercises.rst

 Exercise 4
 ----------

-Improve the encoding format of DNA strings so instead of storing the overall length (and wasting 30 bits) in the beginning, it would store a 2-bit number ``N``, indicating how many of 2-bit sequences (0-3) will be appended for padding at the end.
-Notice that ``N`` will depend on the length of the DNA sequence, and storing ``N`` will impact the value of ``N``, as it consumes 2 additional bits.
+Improve the encoding format of DNA strings so instead of storing the overall length (and wasting 30 bits) in the beginning, it would store a 2-bit number :math:`P`, indicating how many of 2-bit sequences (0-3) will be appended for padding at the end.
+Notice that :math:`P` will depend on the length of the DNA sequence, and storing :math:`P` will impact the value of :math:`P`, as it consumes 2 additional bits.

-Read ``N`` when deserializing and then use the same trick as when reading ASCII strings for reading a DNA from the rest of the file.
-As added ``N`` 2-bit 0-sequences (for padding) at the end would contribute "junk" ``A`` symbols at the end of the decoded DNA, use the stored information to strip them in a deserialized DNA string.
+Read :math:`P` when deserializing and then use the same trick as when reading ASCII strings for reading a DNA from the rest of the file.
+As added :math:`P` 2-bit 0-sequences (for padding) at the end would contribute "junk" ``A`` symbols at the end of the decoded DNA, use the stored information to strip them in a deserialized DNA string.